'Moonlight View of Takanawa',

 Confusion between Hiroshige II and Hiroshige III

-One often sees prints with titles with "Tōkyo" in them, signed "Hiroshige", and attributed to Hiroshige II.
+One often sees prints with titles with "Tōkyō" (東京) in them, signed "Hiroshige", and attributed to Hiroshige II.
 This is almost guaranteed to be incorrect.
-The reason is that Edo was only renamed "Tōkyō" in 1868 - and Hiroshige II had stopped signing prints with 'Hiroshige' in 1865 (changing his go to 'Risshō').
+The reason is that Edo was only renamed "Tōkyō" in 1868, and that new name was never used before that - and Hiroshige II had stopped signing prints with 'Hiroshige' in 1865 (changing his go to 'Risshō').
 So if you have a print that is signed 'Hiroshige', and the title contains 'Tōkyō' - it's almost certainly a Hiroshige III print, and not a Hiroshige II print.

 The Prints